YameTechs/website/CONTRIBUTING.md

 1. Fork the repository into your own account
 2. git clone the repo into your machine
+3. git checkout to the dev branch and make your changes there
-3. you can now start coding... but!
+4. you can now start coding... but!
 I highly recommend taking a look at the installation

 ### Steps to do after changing the code